2022/23 Woodford Folk Festival

 - For safety reasons, gas cylinders above 9 kg (20lb) may only be transported on site by OUR Contractor.
 If you are transporting your own 9 kg gas bottles, only one per vehicle is allowed.

 - All gas appliances are to be an approved appliance under the Queensland legislation and have Australian Gas Association or Queensland Gas Association approval.
-You will not be permitted to use appliances certified for outdoor use indoors and visa versa.
+You will not be permitted to use appliances certified for outdoor use indoors and vise-versa.

 - The maximum length of any flexible hose for a commercial elevated appliance is 3ms.
 Gas cylinders are to be located in a clearly accessible location with no hindrance to the inspector.